-India is one such country where art and culture is a big part of people’s lives and music by far tops the list.
+India is one such country where art and culture are a big part of people’s lives and music by far tops the list.
 Whether it is a reality show or a concert, the crowd and viewers give a clear indication that India is a land of music.

-In ancient times musical sessions were conducted in king’s court where music was performed in a pompous way.
-Today people in different corners of the world witness the aroma of the Indian classical music through various concerts performed by maestros in Indian classical music.
+In ancient times musical sessions were conducted in the king’s court where music was performed in a pompous way.
+Today people in different corners of the world witness the aroma of Indian classical music through various concerts performed by maestros in Indian classical music.

 All Indian Music Instruments Names with Pictures